hmcts/chart-library/README.md

 {{- template "hmcts.configmap.v2.tpl" . -}}
 ```

 This version should match the version in chart-library.
-If the version in chart-library is updated and the library version in chart-java is updated, the pipeline for chart-java will fail because the version of configmap needs to be updated to v3:
+If the version in chart-library is updated and the library version in chart-java is not updated, the pipeline for chart-java will fail because the version of configmap needs to be updated to v3:

 ```
 {{- template "hmcts.configmap.v3.tpl" . -}}